theyoostink/commissions/README.md

 - `title`: A string for the title which will be displayed at the top of the modal.
 - `artist`: A string for the artist's name.
 - `artist_url`: A string for the artist's social media page URL.
 I usually use the artist's Twitter or pixiv for this field.
 - `art_url`: A string for the URL of the public post of the artwork.
-If there is not public post, then you can set this to `null`.
+If there is no public post, then you can set this to `null`.
 - `desc`: A string for the description.
 - `date_str`: A string for the date.
 I usually use the month and year.
 - `tags`: A list of strings for the tags attached to this image.
 This dictates the tags that will show up in the Filter as well as how it will be displayed when tags are selected in the Filter.